How to Cook Tofu

 Best firm tofu recipes

 I have a lot of firm tofu recipes on my site, and they can be found on this category page called Tofu Recipes.
-For the short list, check out the recipes I’ve listed below.
+For the shortlist, check out these recipes that are on my favorites list.

 Favorite silken tofu recipes

 Silken tofu recipes are always going to be creamier in texture and include things like sauces and desserts.
-More Silken Tofu Recipes can be found on this category page.
+More Silken Tofu Recipes can be found on this category page, and these are some of my favorites.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!